SENTINEL: Taming Uncertainty with Ensemble-based Distributional Reinforcement Learning: Background

 The idea of quantifying risk in decision making is long-studied in decision theory and has found multiple applications in finance and actuarial science.
-Researchers proposed multiple measures of risk, such as variance, Value at Risk (VaR), Conditional Value at Risk (CVaR), etc. to quantify the probability of occurrence of an event away from the expectation of corresponding distribution~\citep{szego2002measures}. \cite{coherent_risk} have established a basic set of axioms to be satisfied for a \textit{coherent risk measure}: normalization, monotonicity, sub-additivity, homogeneity, and translation invariance.
-For example, CVaR is a coherent risk measure whereas variance and VaR are not.
-Thus, in this work, we choose \textit{CVaR}~\citep{rockafellar2000optimization} as the risk measure of interest.
+A \textit{risk measure} maps a real-valued distribution to a real number, and quantifies the probability of occurrence of an event away from the expectation~\citep{szego2002measures}.
+Some well-known risk measures are variance, Value at Risk (VaR) and Conditional Value at Risk (CVaR). \textit{Coherent} risk measures obey a set of axioms~\cite{coherent_risk}: normalisation, monotonicity, sub-additivity, homogeneity, and translation invariance.
+Not all risk measures are coherent: CVaR is coherent, but variance and VaR do not satisfy respect homogeneity and subadditivity respectively~\citep{coherent_risk}.